Danica Patrick: Junior Formula (1998–2004)

 Patrick's parents consented to her dropping out of high school midway through her junior year in 1998, and obtaining a GED certification.
 She moved by herself to England to advance her racing career and resided in the Buckinghamshire town of Milton Keynes.
 Three-time Formula One world champion Jackie Stewart helped Patrick and she socialized with drivers such as Jenson Button.
-Being both American and female, she was met with much opposition.
-The experience helped her develop a stronger sense of independence and learn to overcome adversity.
 Patrick received some financial backing from the Ford Motor Company; she later lost Mecom's support after one season following rumors that she was living an extravagant lifestyle.
 She successfully persuaded her father to underwrite her career.

 During the three years Patrick spent in the United Kingdom, she raced in Formula Vauxhall and Formula Ford, coming ninth in points in the 1999 British Formula Vauxhall Championship.
 She competed for Haywood Racing in Formula Ford and was Mygale's lead test driver.
 Patrick was uncompetitive in Formula Ford, claiming the equipment she received was of poor quality.
 Nevertheless, she came second in the 2000 Formula Ford Festival at Brands Hatch with Haywood Racing, tying Danny Sullivan's best performance by an American in the event.
 This led to her receiving a Formula Three test with Carlin in 2001.
 Jaguar Racing team principal Bobby Rahal organized a second test for her with the expectation it would lead to her being put in the Paul Stewart Racing development program; it was cancelled in mid-2001, after new owner Niki Lauda fired Rahal.
 That year, she was awarded the Gorsline Scholarship Award as the most aspiring road course competitor, and was recognized as the top female open wheel race car driver with experience on the international scene.